retaildevcrews/helium-csharp/README.md

 - Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor

-> Visual Studio Codespaces is the easiest way to evaluate helium as all of the prerequisites are automatically installed
+> GitHub Codespaces is the easiest way to evaluate helium as all of the prerequisites are automatically installed
 >
 > Follow the setup steps in the [Helium readme](https://github.com/retaildevcrews/helium) to setup Codespaces

 ## Prerequisites

-- Bash shell (tested on Visual Studio Codespaces, Mac, Ubuntu, Windows with WSL2)
+- Bash shell (tested on GitHub Codespaces, Mac, Ubuntu, Windows with WSL2)
   - Will not work with WSL1 or Cloud Shell
 - .NET Core SDK 3.1 ([download](https://dotnet.microsoft.com/download))
 - Docker CLI ([download](https://docs.docker.com/install/))